mikewolfe/mikewolfe/README.md

 - I am well-versed in computational and statistical methods including regression modeling, machine learning, and analysis pipeline development.
-- I have a wide-breadth of biology expertise working awith experimental systems from bacteria to humans and at scales from the molecular to the systems-level.
+- I have a wide-breadth of biology expertise working with experimental systems from bacteria to humans and at scales from the molecular to the systems-level.